svenseeberg/data-diode/README.md

 tag for the Serial version.

 ## Speed
-The speed of the diode is mostly limited by the UART devices.
-A data rate of about 5 MB/s can be achieved.
+The speed of the diode is mostly limited by packet loss.
+A data rate of about 1 MB/s can be achieved.
 This is fast enough to keep a mirror of OpenBSD with a selected subset of packages up to date in an internal network.